andrewshumway/Fusion_getPut/README.md

   --makeAppCollections  Do create the default collections named after the App default: False.
   --doRewrite DOREWRITE
                         Import query rewrite objects (if any), default: False.
-  --f5                  Remove the /apollo/ section of request urls as required by 5.2: Default=True.
+  --f4                  Use the /apollo/ section of request urls as required by 4.x:  Default=False.
   --keepCollAlias       Do not create Solr collection when the Fusion Collection name does not match the Solr collection.
 Instead, fail if the collection does not exist.  default: True.
   --debug               Print debug messages while running, default: False.
   --noVerify            Do not verify SSL certificates if using https, default: False.

 ```

-`getApp.sh` peforms an App export but then breaks up the resulting `.zip` output into separate files and,for configsets and blobs, directories.
+`getApp.sh` performs an App export but then breaks up the resulting `.zip` output into separate files and,for configsets and blobs, directories.
-  * Non-data i.e. system collections and configsets are not exported.
+  * Non-data i.e. system collections and configsets are not exported by default (see --skipCollections).
   * Supported object types include Blobs, Collections, DataSources, Pipelines, Profiles, Parsers, jobs, and sparkJobs.
   * Non-supported object types include features, links, and objectGroups.
   However, whenever possible the `putApp` script will use the `/api/apps/APP_NAME/...` APIs